 Document JCTVC-I_Notes_dD suggested to use the cropping window for 2D compatibility in order to avoid 2D receivers to pay attention to the SEI message.

-Since there is no legacy of deployed HEVC decoders it may be inappropriate to copy SEI message from AVC, for this reason this contribution aims to modify the frame packing arrangement SEI message.
+This contribution is releted to JCTVC I0072 presented at the 9th JCT-VC Geneva meeting.
+That document asked for a technical solution to provide compatibility between stereo 3D and 2D receivers when frame packing arrangement is used.
+In order to answer this request, this proposal suggests two alternative solutions that modify the frame packing arrangement SEI message..

 Introduction